capeswords/capeswords.github.io/_pages/dussack.md

 If your opponent refuese to cut first and instead stands waiting to parry:

 * With right foot step to the left and cut from above at his right arm.
-* When they defend, as soon as they move their dusack back to parry your cut, do not let blades meet, instead do a Fehlhauw (Failer Cut).
+* When they defend, as soon as they move their dusack back to parry your cut, do not let blades meet, instead do a Fehlhauw.
 * Then step towards your right and cut through his face

 ### Provoke to Attack Arm